dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 Slug: net-foundation-november-december-2020-update
 Excluded: true
 ---
-Welcome to the November/December 2020 .NET Foundation update.
-Every other month, we'll give you a quick overview of the .NET Open Source landscape, including top project news, events, community links and more.
+Welcome to the .NET Foundation update for November & December.
+Every other month, we'll give you a quick overview of the .NET open source landscape and what the .NET Foundation is up to, including top project news, events, community links and more.

 [Sign up for the newsletter](http://eepurl.com/dhL_qb) and get these updates delivered right to your inbox.